 Netcoins.ca is a cryptocurrency exchange for Canadians owned by Bigg Digital Assets, a publicly-traded company.
-Netcoins is specifically designed for Canadians so we wanted to see if it is worth using.
+Netcoins is specifically designed for Canadians so we wanted to see if it is worth using in 2023.
 Is Netcoins legit?
 Find out in our Netcoins review.

 Mitchell Demeter founded the world’s first bitcoin ATM in Vancouver, Canada in 2013.
 In 2014, he founded Netcoins, which provided virtual bitcoin ATMs to other businesses all around the world.
 Since then, Netcoins has evolved into a trading platform.
 Designed for beginners, Netcoins offers a simple user interface allowing its users to buy popular cryptocurrencies easily.
 You can buy Bitcoin as well as altcoins like Ethereum, Stellar lumens, Litecoin, Bitcoin Cash and stablecoins.
 There are free deposits and withdrawals but high trading fees at 0.5% for every trade.